ssorkhou/ttc_tweets/closures/README.md

 # Closures
-This folder contains the file closures.csv, which is the data pertaining to the scheduled subway closures.
+This folder contains closures.csv, which is the data pertaining to the TTC's scheduled subway closures.
+This data was manually extracted from the [TTC News](https://ttc.ca/News/index.jsp) page.